-Possible XI: Ter Stegen; Dest, Pique, Lenglet, Alba; De Jong, Pedri; Trincao, Messi, Dembele; Braithwaite.
+Possible starting XI: Ter Stegen; Semedo, Pique, Lenglet, Alba; Rakitic, Busquets, Coutinho; Messi, Suarez, Dembele.

 How do you think Barcelona should line up against Sevilla?
-Let us know your thoughts, predictions and teams in the comments below!
+Let us know your thoughts in the comments below!